LearnersGuild/partners/guide/Operating-Model/GTD/homemd.md

 >“It’s possible for a person to have an overwhelming number of things to do and still function productively with a clear head and a positive sense of relaxed control.” — David Allen

+### What has your attention?
+A good place to start is to notice what has your attention.
+As David Allen puts it:
+>“If you don't pay appropriate attention to what has your attention, it will take more of your attention that it deserves.” — David Allen

+And conversely:
+>“There is usually an inverse proportion between the amount something is on your mind and the amount it is getting done.”  — David Allen

+A good place to start is to pay attention to what’s on your mind.
+Both, what’s front-most and what’s on the periphery of your thoughts.
+The fact that you’re having thoughts about something indicates that thing is not on “cruise control”, as David Allen puts it.
+In other words, it’s not clear what it means and what action, if any needs to be taken.

 ### Maintaining and Regaining Control
  David Allen identified five things that must be done regularly to maintain control, or to regain control:
  - **Capture (Collect)** — Collect everything that has your attention and isn’t already on cruise control.
 This includes gathering items into an inbox and making lists.